User Guide

 One can search by some combination of Title, Composer, Music type (like “pavane”, or “lute song”), Difficulty, Instrument used, Document.
 Note that if you specify an instrument with a certain number of courses, the search will find pieces with the same or fewer courses but not a greater number of courses.

-Search parameters are AND’ed, rather than OR’ed.
-More search parameters are available, including Key, Source, Date range, Editor, Encoder, Arranger, Intabulator, Contributor.
+Clicking on “+” makes more search parameters available, including Key, Source, Date range, Editor, Encoder, Arranger, Intabulator, Contributor.

 This page also provides links to the various sub-sections of that setting (if any) and to one or more instrumental parts the setting contains.
 Clicking on a part displays a PDF of that part.
 It also shows a midi player that lets you hear what that part sounds like.
 You will also see an “Acquire” button by which you can download the fronimo or PDF file of that part.

-1. Features for logged in users
+Features for logged in users

 If you are logged in, you can enjoy certain other features:

-• When you register, you can specify a list of instruments to which you have access.
+- When you register, you can specify a list of instruments to which you have access.
 On a search, you will see a button “Use my instruments”.
 Then the result of the search will only include pieces you can actually play.

-• If you are logged in, you will also see a “comment icon” on each page.
+- If you are logged in, you will also see a “comment icon” on each page.
 Clicking on that will open an email from you to me with a link to the page referenced so I can easily review your comments.